 Behaving like a dictatorial boss and just screaming your guts out on identified errors doesn’t help anyone’s cause.

-It’s important to be supportive to your employers and together analyze the problems and try to identify solutions and changes that are needed.
+It’s important to be supportive to your employers and together analyzes the problems and try to identify solutions and changes that are needed.

 5. Avoid being Arrogant and Sarcastic: